Psalm 118 – The Chief Cornerstone

 iii.
 “What astonishment will then take hold upon those who refused his righteous claims.
 Then will they know that this is the Lord’s doing; though it will be terrible in their eyes.
 All intelligent beings, even down to the blackest devil of hell, shall at the second advent of our Lord be obliged to confess that the stone which the builders refused hath become the head stone of the corner.”
 (Spurgeon)

 f.
-This is the day that the LORD has made; we will rejoice and be glad in it: When Jesus quoted verse 22 (at Matthew 21:42, Mark 12:10-11, and Luke 20:17), He did so in response to the praise and hosannas given to Him at what is commonly called the triumphal entry.
+This is the day that the LORD has made; we will rejoice and be glad in it: When Jesus quoted Psalm 118:22 (in Matthew 21:42, Mark 12:10-11, and Luke 20:17), He did so in response to the praise and hosannas given to Him at what is commonly called the triumphal entry.
 Since this psalm is prophetically connected with that event, the day mentioned here can be prophetically understood as the day Jesus formally entered Jerusalem as Messiah and King.

 i.
 It is true in a general sense that the LORD makes every day, and there is reason to rejoice and be glad in every day.
 Yet specifically, the day the LORD made to rejoice and be glad in was the day Jesus entered Jerusalem with hosannas welcoming Him as Israel’s Savior.
 If on that day human voices failed to rejoice and be glad, Jesus said that the very stones would cry out their praises and hosannas (Luke 19:40).